myngsooo/SimCSE-ignite/README.md

 ## SimCSE: Simple Contrastive Learning of Sentence Embeddings

-This repo offers alternatives to the official SimCSE portal, which is deemed overly complex with numerous features beyond users' expectations.
+This repo can be an alternative to the official [SimCSE](https://github.com/princeton-nlp/SimCSE), which is deemed overly complex with numerous features beyond users' expectations.
 Focused solely on the unsupervised version of SimCSE, this repo provides a minimal feature set for developing the unsupervised SimCSE methodology.
 It serves as an ideal starting point for individuals seeking simplicity without unnecessary features.

 ## Requirements
 First, install PyTorch by following the instructions from [the official website](https://pytorch.org).